adomi-io/odoo/README.md

 COPY . /volumes/addons
 ```

-# Setting default variables
+## Setting default variables

-You can set the default value for the environment variable at build-time.
+You can set the default value for the environment variables at build-time.

 Copy the [odoo.conf](./src/odoo.conf).
 Uncomment or set the configuration options you'd like to support.